 Relapse is a wake-up call!
-It’s a time to come to terms with the fact that you do, indeed have triggers.
-The friends from the old days, the ex who abused you, the family member who just won’t get off your back.
-It’s an opportunity to let it sink in that you can’t shop at certain places, or even eat at certain restaurants.
+It’s a time to come to terms with the fact that you do, indeed, have triggers.
+The friends from the old days, the ex who abused you, the family member who keeps bugging you.
+It’s an opportunity to let it sink in that you can’t shop at certain places or even eat at certain restaurants.
 Relapse can happen to anyone!
 It’s what you do with it that matters.
 You either reach out for help or go back to your old chaotic life.

 Why Relapse Does Not Have to Be Part of Your Journey

-Relapse is common in recovery but it’s not inevitable.
+Relapse is common in recovery, but it’s not inevitable.
 Like any new skill, when learning how to embrace sober living, you may take one step forward, two steps back at first.
 The key is not beating yourself up over the steps that make you feel like you’re going in reverse.
-Treatment staff encourage people in recovery to forgive themselves for those backward steps so that they can continue moving forward in recovery.
-In addition to self-forgiveness, there are a number of things you do to prevent relapse.
+Treatment staff encourages people in recovery to forgive themselves for those backward steps to continue moving forward in recovery.
+In addition to self-forgiveness, there are several things you do to prevent relapse.
 First, don’t attempt the recovery journey alone.
 There’s a whole sober community out there willing to walk with you.
 It’s up to you to seek them out.

 12-Step or IOP?